Neuromarketing: Concept

 Collecting information on how the target market would respond to a product is the first step involved for organisations advertising a product.
 Traditional methods of marketing research include focus groups or sizeable surveys used to evaluate features of the proposed product.
 Some of the conventional research techniques used in this type of study are the measurement of cardiac electrical activity (ECG) and electrical activity of the dermis (EDA) of subjects.
 However, it results in an incompatibility between market research findings and the actual behavior exhibited by the target market at the point of purchase.
 Human decision-making is both a conscious and non-conscious process in the brain, and while this method of research succeeded in gathering explicit (or conscious) emotions, it failed to gain the consumer's implicit (or unconscious) emotions.
 Non-conscious information has a large influence in the decision-making process.

 The concept of neuromarketing combines marketing, psychology and neuroscience.
 Research is conducted around the implicit motivations to understand consumer decisions by non-invasive methods of measuring brain activity.
 These include electroencephalography (EEG), magnetoencephalography (MEG), and functional magnetic resonance imaging (fMRI), eye tracking, electrodermal response measures and other neuro-technologies.
 Researchers investigate and learn how consumers respond and feel when presented with products and/or related stimuli.
 Observations can then be correlated with the participants' surmised emotions and social interactions.
 Market researchers use this information to determine if products or advertisements stimulate responses in the brain linked with positive emotions.
 The concept of neuromarketing was therefore introduced to study relevant human emotions and behavioral patterns associated with products, ads and decision-making.
 Neuromarketing provides models of consumer behavior and can also be used to re-interpret extant research.
 It provides theorization of emotional aspects of consumer behavior.

 Consumer behavior investigates both an individual's conscious choices and underlying brain activity levels.
 For example, neural processes observed provide a more accurate prediction of population-level data in comparison to self-reported data.
 Neuromarketing can measure the impacts of branding and market strategies before applying them to target consumers.
 Marketers can then advertise the product so that it communicates and meets the needs of potential consumers with different predictions of choice.

 Neuromarketing is also used with big data in understanding modern-day advertising channels such as social networking, search behavior, and website engagement patterns.
-Agencies like Darling help organizations use this kind of neuroscience in their marketing to better communicate with consumers at the subconscious level.